jimangel/jimangel.io/content/posts/2020-11-20-google-cloud-vpn-pfsense.md

 - **Interface:** WAN
 - **Remote Gateway:** 35.242.118.117 (From GCP)
 - **Pre-Shared Key:** (from above)
-- Save (taking the rest of defaults)
+- Save (taking the rest of the defaults)

 Now setup the BGP phase 2 by navigating to *VPN* > *Tunnels* > *Add P2*